I just watched Bishop Barron’s great discussion of Hawkings recent book (here). I had my own thoughts.

 The software does not see, cannot see the hardware or the hardware clock.

 For the AI, the artificial life form on the computer – You stopped time, you are outside it’s existence you control the AIs very ‘being’.
 You, for all intents and purposes are God for the AI.

 Assume in this setup, we have a ‘Stephen Hawking’ facsimile and it is running as software on the computer.
 This facsimile then argues there is nothing outside the program and time is an attribute of the program.

-Let me re-phrase that – the software running on the computer is only running because there is external components, clocks, memory, electricity that is letting the computer operator and the simulation to run.
+Let me re-phrase that – the software running on the computer is only running because there are external components, clocks, memory, electricity that is letting the computer operate and the simulation to run.
 The simulation ‘Hawking’ cannot see or know anything about this.
 To the simulation we are as powerful As God.
-The simulated ‘Hawking’ however is saying it can exists without us?
-Saying it doesn’t need the computer, clock to run.
+The simulated ‘Hawking’ however is saying it can exist without us?
+Saying it doesn’t need the computer or clock to run.